Rescue of Jews by Catholics during the Holocaust: Belgium

-Dislike of Germans and Nazism was strong in Belgium, and self-help by Jews was well organised.
-Following the occupation of Belgium, the Belgian Catholic Church played an important role in the defence of Jews.
+Dislike of Germans and Nazism was strong in Belgium, and self-help by Jews was well organized.
+Following the occupation of Belgium, the Belgian Catholic Church played an important role in the defense of Jews.
 About 3000 Jews were hidden in Belgian convents during the Nazi occupation.
-48 Belgian nuns have been honoured as Righteous among the Nations.
-Others so honoured include the Superior General of the Jesuits, Jean-Baptiste Janssens.
+48 Belgian nuns have been honored as Righteous among the Nations.
+Others so honored include the Superior General of the Jesuits, Jean-Baptiste Janssens.

 Many Belgian convents and monasteries sheltered Jewish children, pretending that they were Christian - among them the Franciscan Sisters in Bruges, the Sisters of Don Bosco in Courtrai, the Sisters of St Mary near Brussels, the Dominican Sisters at Lubbeek, and others.
-Fr Joseph Andre of Namur found shelter for around 100 children in convents, returning them to Jewish community leaders after the war.
-Andre was very active in the rescue of Jews, handing over his own bed to Jewish refugees, and finding families to hide them, and distributing food as well as communications between families.
-He is credited with saving some 200 lives, and was forced into hiding in the final stages of the war.
+Father Joseph Andre of Namur found shelter for around 100 children in convents, returning them to Jewish community leaders after the war.
+Andre was very active in the rescue of Jews, handing over his own bed to Jewish refugees, finding families to hide them, and distributing food as well as communications between families.
+He is credited with saving some 200 lives and was forced into hiding in the final stages of the war.

-The Benedictine monk Dom Bruno (Henri Reynders) was active with the Belgian Resistance, and organised escape routes for downed allied pilots and for Belgian Jews.
+The Benedictine monk Dom Bruno (Henri Reynders) was active with the Belgian Resistance, and organized escape routes for downed allied pilots and for Belgian Jews.
 At Bruno's request, Jews were hidden in monasteries, schools, and the homes of Catholics.
 Bruno, who is credited with finding refuge for 320 Jewish children, was declared Righteous Among the Nations by Israel in 1964.
 Bruno developed a disdain for Nazi anti-Semitism when exposed to it on a 1938 visit to Germany.
 He was captured as a prisoner of war while serving as an army chaplain in 1940, and in 1942 was sent by the head of the Benedictines to a Home for the Blind, which operated as a front for hiding Jews.
 Assisted by Albert Van den Berg, Dom Bruno's rescue efforts grew from their initially small scale, eventually dispersing hundreds.
-Van den Berg secured refuge for the Grand Rabbi of Liege and his elderly parents at the Cappuchin Banneux home, where they were cared for by monks.
+Van den Berg secured refuge for the Grand Rabbi of Liege and his elderly parents at the Capuchin Banneux home, where they were cared for by friars.
 Bruno rejoined the Belgian Army as a chaplain after Liberation.

 The Belgian Resistance viewed the defense of Jews as a central part of its activities.
 The Comité de Défense des Juifs (CDJ) was formed to work for the defense of Jews in the summer of 1942, and of its eight founding members, seven were Jewish, and one, Emile Hambresin, was Catholic.
 Some of their rescue operations were overseen by the priests Joseph André and Dom Bruno.
 The CDJ enlisted the help of monasteries and religious schools and hospitals, among other institutions.
 Yvonne Nèvejean of the Oeuvre Nationale de l'Enfance greatly assisted with the hiding of Jewish children.
-According to Gilbert, over four and a half thousand Jewish children were given refuge in Christian families, convents, boarding schools, orphanages, and sanatoriums because of the efforts of Nèvejean.
+According to Gilbert, over four and a half thousand Jewish children were given refuge in Christian families, convents, boarding schools, orphanages, and sanatoria because of the efforts of Nèvejean.